widgetti/solara/solara/website/pages/docs/content/04-tutorial/30-ipywidgets.md

 as demonstrated by the `"I get run at startup, and for every page request"` output.

 The `:button` part on the command line tells the Solara server the variable name of the widget it should render.
+The default name for a widget variable Solara will look for is `page`.

 For every page request (for instance, you open a second tab, or do a page refresh) you will see the same text printed out in the terminal.